lorinkoz/django-pgschemas/docs/advanced.md

                         command_name
 ```

-The `--schema` argument accepts multiple inputs of different kinds:
+The `-s --schema` argument accepts multiple inputs of different kinds:

 - The key of a static tenant or the `schema_name` of a dynamic tenant.
 - The prefix of any domain, as long as only one tenant is found.